Last Updated: July 14, 2021

 2. Wear loose. lighweight clothing – covering up your skin with clothes that can breathe (loose-fitting) but still protect (tightly woven fabric) is the way to go before reaching for the sun block.

-5. Check the UV index2 which gives a forecast of the expected risk of overexposure to UV radiation from the sun.
+5. Check the UV index which gives a forecast of the expected risk of overexposure to UV radiation from the sun.

 6. Sunglasses are essential – good quality sunglasses that are labeled according to ultraviolet ray protection, are what you need, not the random $10 pair from a sidewalk sale.

-7. There is increasing evidence that it may be possible to get sun protection from certain foods and natural supplements.
-Nicotinamide, a kind of vitamin B3 (niacin) and the blood (red) orange have been shown to have photo-protectant effects that benefit from the inside out3,4,5.
+There is increasing evidence that it may be possible to get sun protection from certain foods and natural supplements as well.
+Nicotinamide, a kind of vitamin B3, blood oranges and apigenin, a flavonoid from lycopodium clavatum, have been shown to have photo-protectant effects that benefit from the inside out.
+More studies are needed to clarify the potential benefits here, though.

 Information on sun block and other personal products is only one of a dozen reasons I refer patients to EWG.org.
 The more information you have, the better informed you are to make healthier choices for preventive health!